stack-erik-flow/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Sarah Emerson

-- I can play the guitar.
+- I used to live in Palmerston North
-- I love camping.
+- I like otters
-- I am afraid of birds.
+- I'm allergic to tomatoes

-## Buzz Aldrin
+## JV

-- I can hula hoop.
+- I have two dogs
 - I love climbing trees.
 - I am afraid of dentists.